Primary nutritional groups

-Primary nutritional groups are groups of organisms, divided according to the sources of energy, carbon, and electrons needed for living, growth and reproduction.
-The sources of energy can be light or chemical compounds; the sources of carbon can be of organic or inorganic origin; the source of electron can be organic or inorganic.
+Primary nutritional groups are groups of organisms, divided according to the sources of energy, electrons, and carbon needed for living, growth, and reproduction.
+The sources of energy can be light or chemical compounds, the source of electrons can be organic or inorganic, and the sources of carbon can also be of organic or inorganic origin..

-The terms aerobic respiration, anaerobic respiration and fermentation (substrate-level phosphorylation) do not refer to primary nutritional groups, but simply reflect the different use of possible electron acceptors in particular organisms, such as in aerobic respiration, nitrate (NO_{3}^{−}) or sulfate (SO_{4}^{2−}) in anaerobic respiration, or various metabolic intermediates in fermentation.
+The terms aerobic respiration, anaerobic respiration, and fermentation (substrate-level phosphorylation) do not refer to primary nutritional groups, but simply reflect the different use of possible electron acceptors in particular organisms, such as in aerobic respiration, nitrate (NO_{3}^{−}) or sulfate (SO_{4}^{2−}) in anaerobic respiration, or various metabolic intermediates in fermentation.

 Primary sources of energy

 Phototrophs absorb light in photoreceptors and transform it into chemical energy.

 Chemotrophs directly absorb chemical energy from molecules.

 The free energy is stored as potential energy in ATP, carbohydrates, or proteins.
-Eventually, the energy is used for life processes such as moving, growth and reproduction.
+Eventually, the energy is used for life processes such as moving, growth, and reproduction.

 Plants and some bacteria can alternate between phototrophy and chemotrophy, depending on the availability of light.